SNL-UCSB/cs176c-assignments/spring21/assignment2/README.md

 	*Do not* just include the URL without the other information.

 ## Grading Guidelines:
-Your essay will be graded based on the following components:
+Your report will be graded based on the following components:
-1. presentation style and clarity
+1. Presentation style and clarity (3/15)
-2. content
+2. Technical depth; we encourage you to clearly describe the technical details of the covered technology in as much details as possible (7/15)
-3. length of the essay (not less than 1400 words and not more than 1600 words)
+3. Length of the essay, which should not be less than 1400 words and not more than 1600 words (3/15)
-4. proper citations
+4. Proper citations (2/15)

 ## Resources/Help:
 1. [High level tips for writing a good essay](http://www.ehow.com/how_5095767_write-technical-essay.html).